==john 8:1-11:

 SOURCE: http://www.agodman.com/blog/god-christ-light-rules-generates-life-shining-gods-light-rules/

-John 8:15-16:
+==john 8:15-16:

-You judge according to the flesh; I judge no one.
-And yet if I do judge, My judgment is true; for I am not alone, but I am with the Father who sent Me. |
+16 And yet if I do judge, My judgment is true; for I am not alone, but I am with the Father who sent Me. |

 Righteous judgment means not judging according to the flesh, but according to the spirit.
 (John 8:15).
 It means we judge the fruit and not the motive.
 We do not have the capability to judge the heart of others or their intentions.
 Only God can read the heart and discern the motives of men.
 Therefore, we must not arrogate to ourselves the judgment that only God can make.
 9SOURCE: Premium Times)